 CDISC-2-FHIR Lab IG and Associated Mapping

-CDISC is engaged in a BR&R sub-team that has developed a CDISC-2-FHIR Implementation Guide and mapping for laboratory data with the goal of facilitating the flow of data into submission data sets.
+CDISC is engaged in a BR&R sub-team that has leveraged a CDISC-2-FHIR Implementation Guide and mapping for laboratory data developed by the TransCelerate eSource Initiative with the goal of facilitating the flow of data into submission data sets.
 The end-to-end mapping process includes site data storage, site data preparation/transformation, production of FHIR format files, transformation from FHIR to CDISC laboratory data standards, and consumption of data by sponsor systems.
 Since EHR data and FHIR use LOINC, the work CDISC is doing with LOINC aligns well.
 Figure 3 depicts the FHIR to CDISC Lab Flow included in the CDISC Lab Semantics in FHIR Implementation Guide.

 CDISC ODM to FHIR Mapping